-Another is the Riverlink Building, home of a popular bar, deli and restaurant COQUUN.
+Another is the Riverlink Building home of the popular bar, deli and restaurant COQUUN.
 It’s a fantastic spot to enjoy the riverfront with a drink, and the menu, which incorporates native flavours, is well suited for sharing or grazing.

 Outside the building is the silver installation, Braddon Snape’s “Clouds Gathering, ” representing Central Maitland’s relationship with water and the river.

 Once you reach the end of the River Walk, head back to the main street and take in some of the well-maintained heritage buildings.

 Further along is the Maitland Post Office, designed by James Barnet, the colonial architect responsible for Sydney’s Customs House and the State Library, which is another standout.

 Almost opposite the post office, down a laneway next to The Bikesmith & Espresso Bar (great coffee btw) is another artwork.
 It features 22 birds painted on Bob’s Bird Barn, a derelict building that was most recently a pet store.
 You can buy a book featuring all the birds at either MRAG or local gallery Studio Amsterdam, also on High Street.